A Celiac’s Gluten Free Guide to France

 Click to buy.

-An English translation of the card’s contents will be emailed to you after your purchase.
+An English translation of the card’s contents will be emailed to you after your purchase, which is also where you’ll find your PDF.

 While the card above contains the safest way to communicate celiac disease in France, here are three quick phrases that you can also use: